fatyogi/epever-upower-tracer/README.md

 ## Setting up a cron job to run this script regularly:

-1. First make `logupower.py` an executable:
+1. First make `logupower.py` and `logtracer.py` executable:
 `sudo chmod +x log*.py`

 3. Now add the cron job:

 `crontab -e`

-3. add the line to log the values every minute:
+3. add the line to log the values every minute (this is for the Tracer model):

 `* * * * *  cd /home/pi/solartracer && python logtracer.py > /dev/null`